wjl198435/home-assistant-polymer/cast/README.md

 ### Developing cast widgets in HA ui

-If your work involves interaction with the Cast parts from the normal Home Assistant UI, you will need to have that development script running too (`script/develop`).
+If your work involves interaction with the Cast parts from the normal 牧养犬 UI, you will need to have that development script running too (`script/develop`).

 ### Developing the cast demo

-The cast demo is triggered from the Home Assistant demo.
+The cast demo is triggered from the 牧养犬 demo.
 To work on that, you will also need to run the development script for the demo (`script/develop_demo`).